Trade Mark Opposition

 Hearings

-A trade mark opposition hearing is the final step of an opposition proceeding and it will take place at the request of either party within 1 month of the Evidence stage being finalised.
-Each party will have the opportunity of representing themselves or avail of the services of a trade mark attorney, lawyer or barrister and provide their submissions.
+A trade mark opposition hearing is the final step of an opposition proceeding and it will take place at the request of either party within one month of the Evidence stage being finalised.
+Each party will have the opportunity of representing self representing or availing themselves of the services of a trade mark attorney, lawyer or barrister to and provide their submissions.
 A Hearing may proceed with the parties participating through a phone call, video conference or with their physical attendance.

 It is also possible for a matter to be decided on the written record if neither party requests a Hearing.